USA Roller Sports

 At-Large Director - Three-Year Term of Office

 Resumes received from nominees by the January 15 deadline were forwarded to two separate Nominating Committees for endorsement.
-The Athlete Nominating Committee is charged with reviewing the qualifications of the figure athlete candidates.
+The Athlete Nominating Committee is charged with reviewing the qualifications of the figure and AAC athlete candidates.
 The other USARS Nominating Committee, comprised of Regional Association delegates, screened the nominee qualifications for National Official, Grassroots and At-Large Directors.

 FIGURE ATHLETE BOARD SEAT – Any person who holds a current USARS member card, has reached 18 years of age or older, who meets the USOC definition of an active athlete and who has competed in figure skating in the Pan American Games, Senior World Championships or other senior international elite level competitions (World Games) within the last ten years is eligible to run for a seat on the USARS Board of Directors.

-Figure Skating athletes who are eligible to vote by mail ballot in the 2009 elections, must be current USARS registered Figure Skating members, who are competing or have competed within the preceding ten years in USA Senior Elite National Championships.
+Roller Figure Skating athletes who are eligible to vote by mail ballot in the 2012 elections, must be current USARS registered Figure Skating members, who are competing or have competed within the preceding ten years in USA Senior Elite National Championships.
 For Figure Skating this is defined as only those who have competed in the USARS Senior World Class National Championship events.

 NATIONAL OFFICIAL BOARD SEAT - Class II USARS Members with voting rights are defined as USARS Commissioned National Championship Meet Officials who are serving or have served in such capacity for at least the immediately preceding two year period.
 These are entitled to elect one Director.
 Qualified candidates shall meet the following requirements: (1) Be a USARS Commissioned National Championships Meet Official for a minimum of five years; (2) Be a current USARS member; (3) Be actively involved in USARS programs; (4) Contribute significantly to the advancement of the roller skating sport; (5) Agree in writing to abide by the USARS Code of Ethics; and (6) Submit a resume and a letter of application for the Board seat.